spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-customer-access-feature.md

 ### 3) Configure export to Redis

-This step will publish tables on change (create, edit, delete) to the `spy_unauthenticated_customer_access_storage` and synchronize the data to Storage.
+This step publishes tables on change (create, edit, delete) to the `spy_unauthenticated_customer_access_storage` and synchronizes the data to Storage.

 #### Set up event listeners